Walt Disney raises stake in Paris Disneyland operator to 85.7 percent

 After the completion of the voluntary tender offer, if Disney and its subsidiaries own at least 95 percent of Euro Disney's shares, it would promptly buy out and delist Euro Disney shares from the Euronext Paris stock exchange.

-Disney also reiterated its commitment to a 1.5 billion euro (1.27 billion pound) racapitalisation for Euro Disney, which would go into its infrastructure improvements and debt reduction.
+Disney also reiterated its commitment to a 1.5 billion euro racapitalisation for Euro Disney, which would go into its infrastructure improvements and debt reduction.

 Euro Disney's financial condition has been negatively impacted by the 2015 Paris attacks and tough business conditions throughout France and Europe in 2016, Disney said.